EmergencyAccess/Emergency-Blocker-Dialer-Tools/README.md

 ## 1. Emerg-Call-Blocker

 This application can prevent 5G/4G/3G emergency calls from being delivered to PSAPs.
 In particular, emergency calls can originate from cellular modems (e.g., 3G CS calls) or IMS client applications (e.g., 4G/5G PS calls) on phones.
-If initiated by the IMS client app, Emerg-Call-Blocker intercepts and drops all call signaling (e.g., SIP REGISTER/INVITE).
-For modem-initiated calls (e.g., 3G CS call), our tool leverages Cellular Pro [28], an application that collects cellular network signaling, to detect connection attempts specific to emergency calls and then terminates calls by monitoring signaling messages displayed on the screen via a customized accessibility service.
+For modem-initiated calls (e.g., 3G CS call), our tool leverages [Cellular Pro](https://play.google.com/store/apps/details?id=make.more.r2d2.google.cellular_pro&hl=en_US&pli=1), an application that collects cellular network signaling, to detect connection attempts specific to emergency calls and then terminates calls by monitoring signaling messages displayed on the screen via a customized accessibility service.

 ---